experientials/ziloo/Hardware/909b/BRIDGE_BOARD_909b.md

 - Connect HD3SS460 pins POL AMSEL EN
 - Should HD3SS3220 be used to mux between M.2 and T-USB connector?
 - Plan I2C addresses and which bus is used
-- Can PD Controller control other chipsets or is it just a slave?
+- Can PD Controller control other chipsets or is it just I2C slave?
 - Ensure all pins are connected to GPIO Expander
 - Add bridge board EEPROM
 - Should there be Boot origin switches like EVK?
 (4 bits?
 EVK)
 - Add Reset/Power push buttons
+- Power LED
 - Document Camera sync breakout connector
 - Revise the M.2 key type for the second one (currently key E)
 - Document connections on the two M.2 connectors
+- Second stage designing a 909 Smiley Board
+- Adding connectors SCCB, GPIO
+- Adding second m.2 connector with mounting screw holder glued on
+- Samtec connector pin 1, and soldering isles
+- Optional connectors debug uart / jtag
+- Connection option for Varscite board instead of Compulab
+- RTC battery connector
+- Annotations and Logo on the board

 ## Connectors